-I have been a ham for about 40 years.
+I have been a ham since 1974.
 I enjoy working CW.
 I joined FISTS Club (#7986) and had a lot of fun with it (www.fists.org).

 I have also joined the 3905 CCN Club.
 It is a DX and WAS club.
 Have brushed off my mic and made many new friends on SSB, CW and also 160 M. Also, because of the 3905 CCN Club, I have ventured into the world of digital.
 What fun on such low power (www.3905ccn.com).